-For a beginner, I actually recommend getting the Trim Healthy Table book to start, because it has a sort of quick-start guide to the plan, which gives you all the info you need to get started.
+For a beginner, I recommend getting the Trim Healthy Table book to start because it has a sort of quick-start guide to the plan, giving you all the info you need to get started.
 Just read the first 3 chapters.
-The Plan book goes into much more detail about the why the plan works, special dietary needs, and more advanced stuff, like S-helpers, fuel cycles and what to do if you hit a weight-loss stall.
+The Plan book goes into much more detail about why the plan works, special dietary needs, and more advanced stuff, like S-helpers, fuel cycles and what to do if you hit a weight-loss stall.
 Think of it as level 2.

 And I want to note that the Trim Healthy Mama Plan is currently available on Audible as an audiobook.
 So if you’ve never signed up for Audible, you can sign up for the free 30-day trial and download 2 free audiobooks (including the Trim Healthy Mama Plan!) right away.

-If you decide to cancel before the 30 days are up, that’s ok–you get to keep the free audio books, no money out of your pocket!
+If you decide to cancel before the 30 days are up, that’s ok–you get to keep the free audiobooks, no money out of your pocket!
 This is a great option if you’re really on a budget.
-You do need to cancel within the 30 days so you don’t get charged after that.
+You do need to cancel within 30 days, so you don’t get charged after that.

 Start listening to the podcasts Pearl and Serene have a weekly podcast with a ton of advice for doing the plan right and tips for adapting it to your lifestyle.
 You’re bound to learn something just from listening to “the poddy” and it’s all free and fun to listen to.
 I especially recommend episode 16: Get Your Blood Sugar Under Control.
 They essentially talk about the basics of how and why the plan works here.
 Listen on your computer, or on your phone if you have a podcast app!

-Join the Facebook group If you’re on facebook, you’ll want to join the facebook group.
-It’s great for support and you can usually get quick answers to your questions!
-In fact, I’ve seen some ladies say they’ve been able to lose before ever purchasing a book, just from following posts on the main Trim Healthy Mama facebook group.
-Of course, I do still recommend getting a book for best results!
+Join the Facebook group If you’re on Facebook, you’ll want to join the facebook group.
+It’s great for support, and you can usually get quick answers to your questions!
+In fact, I’ve seen some ladies say they’ve been able to lose before ever purchasing a book, just from following posts on the main Trim Healthy Mama Facebook group.
+Of course, I do still recommend getting a book for the best results!

-Stop the refined sugars If there’s one tip you need to take away from this, it’s that you need to cut out refined flours, sugars and “white” foods.
+Stop the refined sugars.
+If there’s one tip you need to take away from this, it’s that you need to cut out white flour, refined sugar and other “white” foods.
 And yes, this includes most processed foods, drinks and even juices.
 It can be hard.
 I won’t lie.
 Sugar addiction is real.
 You may get a headache, become irritable, or even feel slightly nauseated at first.
-But I always find even after a couple days off the sugar and gluten, I feel less bloated.
+But I always find even after a couple of days off the sugar and gluten, I feel less bloated.

 Find a New Sweetener Remember when I said no more refined sugar?
 That doesn’t mean we can’t enjoy desserts anymore.
 You simply have to find a new sweetener to love.